 Daily torpor is the other widely used pattern of torpor in mammals and also in birds.
-This form of torpor in the 'daily heterotherms' is usually not as deep as hibernation, lasts only for hours rather than days or weeks, and is usually interrupted by daily foraging and feeding.
-In many species, such as small carnivorous marsupials, blossombats and deermice, daily torpor is less seasonal than hibernation, and can occur throughout the year, although its use often increases in winter and in some species from high latitudes, such as Djungarian hamsters, appears to be restricted to winter (Körtner and Geiser, 2000).
-In contrast, in some warm climate species, such as in subtropical nectarivorous blossom-bats, daily torpor is deeper and longer in summer than in winter and this unusual seasonal pattern appears to be explained by the reduced nectar availability in summer (Körtner and Geiser, 2000).
+This form of torpor is used by the 'daily heterotherms' and is usually not as deep as hibernation, lasts only for hours rather than days or weeks, and is usually interrupted by daily foraging and feeding.

+Importantly, unlike hibernators, daily heterotherms cannot express multiday torpor.
+In many species, such as small carnivorous marsupials, blossom-bats and deermice, daily torpor is less seasonal than hibernation, and can occur throughout the year, although its use often increases in winter and in some species from high latitudes, such as Djungarian hamsters, appears to be restricted to winter (Körtner and Geiser, 2000).
+In contrast, in some warm climate species, such as in subtropical nectarivorous blossombats, daily torpor is deeper and longer in summer than in winter and this unusual seasonal pattern appears to be explained by the reduced nectar availability in summer (Coburn and Geiser, 1998).
 Daily torpor in some species appears to be used regularly to balance energy budgets even when environmental conditions appear favourable.
-In some hummingbirds, daily torpor is used not only to lower energy expenditure during adverse conditions, but apparently also to conserve energy during migration when birds are fat (Carpenter and Hixon, 1988), whereas the marsupial mulgara appears to use torpor during pregnancy to store fat for the energetically demanding period of lactation (Körtner and Geiser, 2000).
-On average, daily heterotherms are even smaller than hibernators and most weigh between 5 and 50 g with a median of 19 g (Geiser and Ruf, 1995).
+In some hummingbirds, daily torpor is used not only to lower energy expenditure during adverse conditions, but apparently also to conserve energy during migration when birds are fat (Carpenter and Hixon, 1988).
+The marsupial mulgara appears to use torpor during pregnancy to store fat for the energetically demanding period of lactation (Körtner and Geiser, 2000).
+Daily torpor is also used during the development of several shrews, small marsupials and birds to spare energy and nutrients for growth (Nagel, 1977; Geiser, 2008).
+On average, daily heterotherms are even smaller than hibernators and most weigh between 5 and 50 g with a median of 19g (Geiser and Ruf, 1995).

-In contrast to hibernators, many daily heterotherms do not show extensive fattening before the season torpor is most commonly employed, and often only enter torpor when their body mass is low.
+In contrast to hibernators, many daily heterotherms do not show extensive fattening before the season torpor is most commonly used, and often only enter torpor when their body mass is low.
 The main energy supply of daily heterotherms even in the main torpor season remains food rather than stored body fat.
 Body temperatures in daily heterotherms, such as small carnivorous marsupials and deermice, usually fall to around 18°C (Figure 2), although in some hummingbirds values below 10°C have been reported, whereas in other, mainly large species, such as tawny frogmouths, body temperatures just below 30°C are maintained (Geiser and Ruf, 1995; Körtner et al., 2000).
-The metabolic rates during daily torpor are on average reduced to about 30% of the BMR although this percentage is strongly affected by body mass (Figure 4) and other factors.
-When the energy expenditure at low ambient temperature is used as point of reference, reductions of metabolic rate during daily torpor to about 10-20% of that in normothermic individuals at the same ambient temperature are common (Figure 1).
-Overall daily energy expenditure is usually reduced by 10-50% on days when daily torpor is employed in comparison to days when no torpor is used, primarily depending on the species, the duration of the torpor bout and torpor depth.
+The metabolic rates during daily torpor are on average reduced to about 30% of the BMR although this percentage is strongly affected by body mass and other factors.
+When the energy expenditure at low ambient temperature is used as point of reference, reductions of metabolic rate during daily torpor to about 10-20% of that in normothermic individuals at the same ambient temperature are common (Figure 2).
+Overall daily energy expenditure is usually reduced by 10-80% on days when daily torpor is used in comparison to days when no torpor is used, primarily depending on the species, the duration of the torpor bout and torpor depth.

-The reduction of metabolic rate in daily heterotherms appears to be largely caused by the initial decrease of heat production for normothermic thermoregulation during early torpor entry (Heller et al., 1977) and, for reduction of metabolism below the BMR, temperature effects caused by the fall of body temperature (Geiser, 1988), which declines with ambient temperature above the torpor set point (Figures 1, 2).
+The reduction of metabolic rate in daily heterotherms appears to be largely caused by the initial decrease of heat production for normothermic thermoregulation during early torpor entry (Heller et al., 1977) and, for reduction of metabolism below the BMR, temperature effects caused by the fall of body temperature (Geiser, 2004), which track ambient temperature above the body temperature set point during torpor (Figure 1 and Figure 2).
 It appears that, in comparison to hibernators, daily heterotherms use less pronounced or no metabolic inhibition.